Skip to content

 • Durability over precision — describe interfaces, types, and behavioral contracts.
 Never reference file paths or line numbers; the issue may sit for days while the codebase moves.

 • Behavioral, not procedural — describe what the system should do, not how to implement it.
-The downstream executor will explore the codebase fresh, reconstructing structure at run time (issue requirements preprocessing).
+The downstream executor explores the codebase fresh, reconstructing structure at run time (issue requirements preprocessing).

 • Complete acceptance criteria — every brief lists concrete, testable criteria.
 Each criterion is independently verifiable.